Photo Electric Control Unit Arrays

 - Typical location is the flat roof of a local authority building within the lighting authority area, near the centre of the street light load

 - Location should be accessible for safe / easy replacement of photocells

 - Location should not be subject to excessive shadows from trees, buildings, lift shafts, air conditioning units, etc

-- Artificial lighting (e.g. floodlights) should not interfere with the Array
+- Artificial lighting (e.g. floodlights) should not be allowed to interfere with the Array

 - The location on the roof should be sufficiently elevated to ensure that Array is not flooded if the roof ‘puddles’ due to blocked gutters, drainage, etc